mojasp/dotfiles/README.md

 * YouCompleteMe
 * solarized, need to set the terminal colorscheme too, i think i used [dircolors-solarized](https://github.com/seebi/dircolors-solarized)

+gdbconfig/init and gdbconfig/alias files are .gitconfig files, to be placed in ~/.gitconfig.d/ and used in conjunction with (gdbdashboard)[https://github.com/cyrus-and/gdb-dashboard]
+You need to install pygments for the syntax-highlighting to work: pip3 install pygments

 A more detailed installation manual will follow once i need to setup my environment the next time